 Black and grey tattoos are classic and traditional.
-It was the only tattoo option for a long time, before the introduction of colored ink that made so many more things possible.
+It was the only tattoo option for a long time, before the introduction of colored ink which made so many more things possible.
 However, it is the classic way for a reason.
 There are many advantages to a black and grey tattoo, some of which may line up with what you’re looking for in your tattoo:

 - Black and grey tattoos typically take less time to complete.
 This means less pain and often, less money.
 This is good for those with a low pain tolerance as well as a lower budget.

-- They fade slower and less noticeably.
+- They fade slower and noticeably.
 All tattoos will fade to some degree.
 There is no denying or avoiding this.
 Exposure to the sun and other elements will wear on any tattoo.
 However, it will happen more slowly and be much less noticeable than with a color tattoo.

 - Black and grey is a subtle, neutral choice.
 If all you have is black and grey, you never have to worry about the colors on your skin clashing with your clothing choices.

-- Black and grey is more universal.
+- Black and grey are more universal.
 With the right amount of shading and saturation, black and grey will work with any skin tone.
 Some skin tones and even types don’t hold color as well as others.
 You run the risk of the colors coming out less vibrant than you imagine.

 Disadvantages of Black and Grey

 While there are many benefits of a black and grey tattoo, they aren’t perfect and you should consider the other side of things before making a choice: